zextras/tech-doc/source/_includes/_adminpanel/domains-ce.rst

    #.
 The domain has a valid |fqdn| that can be resolved from anywhere
       (i.e., the domain must be publicly accessible)

    #.
-The |fqdn| (i.e., the Node which installs the Proxy) is
+The Proxy Node is reachable from the Internet on port **80
-      reachable from the Internet on port **80 (http)**.
+      (http)**.
 In case the proxy can not be directly reached, you must add some forwarding rules.

    #.
 (Optional) To receive e-mail responses from Let's Encrypt,
       |carbonio| attributes ``carbonioNotificationRecipients`` and